JetBrains/kotlin-web-site/pages/docs/reference/collections-overview.md

     val numbersMap = mapOf("key1" to 1, "key2" to 2, "key3" to 3, "key4" to 1)
     val anotherMap = mapOf("key2" to 2, "key1" to 1, "key4" to 1, "key3" to 3)

-    println("The maps are equal: ${numbersMap.equals(anotherMap)}")
+    println("The maps are equal: ${numbersMap == anotherMap}")
 //sampleEnd
 }
 ```
 </div>

-`MutableMap` is a `Map` with map write operations, for example, you can add a new key-value pair or updating the value associated with the given key.
+`MutableMap` is a `Map` with map write operations, for example, you can add a new key-value pair or update the value associated with the given key.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">